 Understanding Next.js Components: Server vs Client

 When diving into the realm of Next.js development, one of the fundamental decisions developers must make is whether to utilize server components or client components.
 These two options offer distinct advantages and are tailored to different use cases within a Next.js project.
+Understanding their differences is crucial for building performant and scalable web applications.

 Server Components: Harnessing the Power of the Server